An introduction to 2d conformal field theory: Minimal models

-where $\sum _{i=1}^{\ell} m _{i}=\sum _{j=1}^{k} n _{j}=N$.
-We denote it by $M_N(c,h)$.
-If $\det M_N(c,h)$ vanishes, then there exists a linear combination of states with zero norm for that $c,h$.
-If negative, then $M_N(c,h)$ has an odd number of negative eigenvalues.
-The representation of the Virasoro algebra at those values of $c$ and $h$ includes states of negative norm, and is therefore non-unitary.
+where $\sum _{i=1}^{\ell} \mu_{i}=\sum _{j=1}^{k} \lambda_{j}=N$.
+We denote this matrix by $M_N(c,h)$.
+If $\det M_N(c,h)$ vanishes, it indicates the existence of a linear combination of states with zero norm for that particular $c$ and $h$.
+If the determinant is negative, $M_N(c,h)$ has an odd number of negative eigenvalues, implying that the representation of the Virasoro algebra for those values of $c$ and $h$ includes states of negative norm, and is therefore non-unitary.

 Kac has found a closed form expression of the determinant of $N$ level Gram matrix, which is called \textbf{Kac determinant} \cite[ISZ88-No.7]{kac1979contravariant}